 Convene a Joint Commission on the Consequences of a Nuclear War in South Asia

 While the possibility of nuclear war in South Asia has alarmed the international community, public opinion in both India and Pakistan is more sanguine.
-Nationalist support for nuclear weapons programs is strong in both countries as these weapons are considered symbols of national glory, power, and achievement.
-Better public understanding of the consequences of a nuclear attack might help delink nuclear weapons from notions of national pride and consequently reduce the pressure on policymakers to exercise the nuclear option in a deep crisis between the two rivals.
-This Off Ramps essay proposes convening a joint, binational study comprised of Indian and Pakistani experts on the impact of nuclear war in South Asia.
+Nationalist support for nuclear-weapons programs is strong in both countries as these weapons are considered symbols of national glory, power, and achievement.
+Better public understanding of the consequences of a nuclear attack might help de-link nuclear weapons from notions of national pride and consequently reduce the pressure on policymakers to exercise the nuclear option in a deep crisis between the two rivals.
+This essay proposes convening a joint, binational study by Indian and Pakistani experts on the impact of nuclear war in South Asia.
 The findings of this study should be published in newspapers, high school textbooks, and military journals in both states.
 This would enhance public understanding of the horrific consequences of nuclear detonations.

 Nuclear Threats and Public Opinion

 With each crisis, there is potential for nuclear brinksmanship and diminished political restraint.
-There is no guarantee that a joint study of nuclear weapons effects will stop incendiary statements in a crisis, but a joint assessment would reveal the speakers’ incomprehension of the destructive potential of nuclear weapons and the irresponsibility of making provocative declarations in a nuclearized environment.
+There is no guarantee that a joint study of the effects of nuclear weapons will stop incendiary statements in a crisis, but a joint assessment would reveal the speakers’ incomprehension of the destructive potential of nuclear weapons and the irresponsibility of making provocative declarations in a nuclearized environment.

 The Impact of a Nuclear War

-This Off Ramps essay proposes commissioning a joint study to assess the impacts of nuclear attacks on India and Pakistan in order to increase public understanding of the ramifications of nuclear war.
-While the assessments above provide some indication of the ramifications of a nuclear exchange, a bi-national, non-partisan commission would carry greater weight among the Indian and Pakistani publics than governmental and academic studies originating outside of South Asia.
+This essay proposes commissioning a joint study to assess the impacts of nuclear attacks on India and Pakistan in order to increase public understanding of the ramifications of nuclear war.
+While the assessments above provide some indication of the ramifications of a nuclear exchange, a binational, nonpartisan commission would carry greater weight among the Indian and Pakistani publics than would governmental and academic studies originating outside of South Asia.
 Both governments would agree to undertake a joint scientific assessment of the physical, biological, social, and environmental impacts of a nuclear exchange made by the other on city centers in both countries.
-This joint committee, composed of scientific experts from both countries, would conduct an independent study on the impact of nuclear attacks by estimating the number of detonations and their yield.
+This joint committee, composed of scientific experts from both countries, would conduct an independent study on the impact of nuclear attacks by estimating the number of detonations and their yields.

 The studies mentioned in the previous section assumed different numbers of nuclear detonations and resulting consequences.
-As such, an important task of the joint committee would be to establish a baseline regarding the number of detonations, yield, and consequences.
-The purview of the committee would include assessments of immediate death tolls, injuries, temperature changes, food contamination, and epidemics from radionuclides, shortening of growing seasons, and long-term health effects.
-The committee would also assess the effects of such an exchange on neighboring countries and global repercussions.
+As such, an important task of the joint committee would be to establish a baseline regarding the number of detonations, yields, and consequences.
+The purview of the committee would include assessments of immediate death tolls, injuries, temperature changes, food contamination, epidemics from radionuclides, shortening of growing seasons, and long-term health effects.
+The committee would also assess the effects of such an exchange on neighboring countries as well as global repercussions.
 The committee would meet annually to update the findings by taking into account any significant development in Indian or Pakistani nuclear strategy or development.